CMSgov/bluebutton-site-static/_pages/developers.md

 - 25 carrier claims (110 carrier claim lines)
 - 2 inpatient claims (25 inpatient claim lines)
 - 5 Part D events

+**Step 5:** Accessing Synthetic Data

+In order to access the full synthetic dataset, you can do the following:

+1. Set up your sandbox application
+2. Attempt to log into sandbox.bluebutton.cms.gov.
+3. Log into account.mymedicare.gov using one of thirty thousand provided usernames and passwords.
+The first user is BBUser00000, with password PW00000!, and these sample users continue all the way to BBUser29999, with password PW29999!.
+4. Approve access for your application, which will now have receive an access token, which can be used in the requests described above.

 ---